dell/csi-baremetal/docs/proposals/extender-readiness-check.md

 For Openshift - become ready if configmap is actual and Scheduler is updated

 For Patcher - become ready if all patcher-daemonset pods are running and their count equals to kube-schedulers count (control-plane nodes may not provide master labels and pods won't be created at all)
-### Approach
-Implement readiness check in scheduler-extender.

-Problems:
-- extender doesn't really know about patching process and can't check status itself
-- need to create separate API for each extender pod (a lot of additional Kubernetes API calls)

 ## Open issues (if applicable)
 ID | Name | Descriptions | Status | Comments